bill-c-martin/bill-c-martin.github.io/README.md

 Demo: [bill-c-martin.github.com](https://bill-c-martin.github.io)

-Requires no servers or hosting, and runs straight from your GitHub repo.
+Requires no servers or hosting, and runs straight from your GitHub repo on GitHub Pages.

 ## Quick Setup